Table of Contents

 Airbnb is a marvel of the internet age, allowing individuals to register and rent out their spare rooms, apartments, or even homes for limited periods of time to people who are either on vacation or in a specific town on business.
-Because of popularity of staying in Airbnb properties, more and more people want to make money on Airbnb–even though who don’t own property.
+Because of the popularity of staying in Airbnb properties, more and more people want to make money on Airbnb even though they don’t own property.

 Short-term home rentals have proved immensely popular, especially with the ever-increasing price of hotel rooms, and it has become a good way for people with surplus space to make a profit from something that would otherwise be left unattended.